c-phillips7/seo_optimization/README.md

+Optimized and organized provided HTML code for Horiseon Social Solution Services as according to the guidelines set in the assignment below.

+Specifically I;
+• Added alt attributes to all images
+• Added appropriate title
+• Varried div into clearer subdivisions
+• Added comments to denote parts of HTML and CSS code
+• Combined redundant CSS classes into broad categories of {main-content} and {sidebar}.
+• Rearranged CSS to be in sequential order

+The Assignment:
 # 01 HTML, CSS, and Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities and/or socio-economic restrictions have access to their website.
 Accessible websites are better optimized for search engines, and help companies avoid litigation.